Pakistanis: Religion

-Pakistan officially endorses Islam as a state religion and utilizes Sharia in governance across the entire country to a large degree.
+Pakistan officially endorses Islam as a state religion.
 The overwhelming majority of Pakistanis identify as Muslims, and the country has the second-largest population of Muslims in the world after Indonesia.
 Other minority religious faiths include Hinduism, Christianity, Ahmadiyya, Sikhism, the Baháʼí Faith, Zoroastrianism, and Kalasha.
 Pakistan's Hindu and Christian minorities comprise the second- and third-largest religious groups in the country, respectively.

-Irreligion

-Irreligion, agnosticism, and atheism are present amongst a minority of Pakistanis, the majority of whom belong to the newer generations.
-According to a 2005 Gallup World Poll, 1 percent of Pakistani respondents identified themselves as atheists.
-By 2012, the figure had risen to 2 percent.
-The same poll also surveyed 2,700 other people in Pakistan, of whom 54 were self-declared irreligious.

 Diaspora

 The Pakistani diaspora maintains a significant presence in the Middle East, Europe, North America, and Australia.
 According to the United Nations Department of Economic and Social Affairs, Pakistan has the seventh-largest diaspora in the world.
-According to the Ministry of Overseas Pakistanis and Human Resource Development of the Government of Pakistan, approximately 8.8 million Pakistanis live abroad, with the vast majority (over 4.7 million) residing in the Arab states of the Persian Gulf.
+According to the Ministry of Overseas Pakistanis and Human Resource Development of the Government of Pakistan, approximately 10+ million Pakistanis live abroad, with the vast majority (over 4.7 million) residing in the Arab states of the Persian Gulf.